A Brief History of the Kappa Sigma Fraternity

 In that same year, the Five Friends and Brothers searched for others who would complement their diverse personalities.
 They initiated two more in that first year, Samuel Isham North and John Edward Semmes.
-The following year, two of the original five left the University, as did Semmes, leaving the order's future in the hands of Brothers Arnold, Boyd, Rogers and North.
-They initiated three more into the order and on March 18, 1871 the entire active membership, consisting of seven, met to initiate William Cornelius Bowen.
-They did not realize at the time that the work of that Saturday night would ensure the future of the fraternity.
-Bowen was the only member to return to the University the following year, and the future legacy of the fraternity was placed in his hands to prevent the work of the Five Friends and Brothers from fading away.
+The following year, two of the Five Friends and Brothers left the University, as did Semmes, leaving its future in the hands of Brothers Arnold, Boyd, Rogers and North.
+They initiated three more into the order that year.
+On March 18, 1871 the entire active membership, consisting of seven, met to initiate William Cornelius Bowen.
+They did not realize at the time that the work of this Saturday night would ensure the future of the fraternity.
+Bowen was the only member to return to the University the following year, and it was placed in his hands to prevent the work of the Five Friends and Brothers from fading away.

 The next year, 1872, marked a milestone in the history of Kappa Sigma.
 Three new initiates were welcomed into the brotherhood, including Thomas Wright Strange.
 The members of the chapter, known now as the Zeta chapter, decided that they wanted one additional member that year.
 Thomas Strange introduced the name of Stephen Alonzo Jackson.
 He was chosen for initiation into the order in 1872 despite personality conflicts.
 It cannot be understated the importance of their choice to look beyond their personal conflicts and initiate Jackson as the order would have never had a more influential and dedicated brother.

 Jackson’s vision for the future was summed up in his “Apples of Gold” speech given at the Grand Conclave, 1878.
 “Why not, my Brothers, since we of today live and cherish the principals of the Kappa Sigma Fraternity, throw such a halo around those principles that they may be handed down as a precious heirloom to ages yet unborn?
 Why not put our apples of gold in pictures of silver?
 May we not rest contently until the Star and Crescent is the pride of every college and university in the land!”